SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 5.md

 <kbd>![](images/lab5.png)</kbd>

-5. .Open a **New Query** and paste the following.
-We will run this query to count web requests per minute along with a few statistics.
-But now we are querying the rollup table instead of raw table.
+5.Open a **New Query** and paste the following.
+We will run this query to count web requests per minute.

 ```
 SELECT site_id, ingest_time as minute, request_count,